The Dolphin's habitat and environmental threats

 Some very recent autopsies of beached dolphin bodies show a very high percentage of damaged hearing, suggesting that a very powerful sound somewhere may have blown out their hearing.

-Dolphins see quite well, but without their ears they are disoriented and blinded.
-And when one dolphin beaches itself, the others are at risk because they will try to help him.
+Dolphins see quite well, but without their ears, they are disoriented and blinded.
+When one dolphin beaches itself, the others are at risk because they will try to help.

-Studies of whale and dolphin tissues from around the world show significant levels of persistent organic pollutants (POPs) and endocrine disrupting chemicals (EDCs).
+- Chemicals: Studies conducted around the world showed significant levels of persistent organic pollutants (POPs) and endocrine-disrupting chemicals (EDCs) in dolphin and whale tissues.
 In some cases, levels of these chemicals are high enough to cause damage to both reproductive and immune systems.

-Pumping of waste products, metal processing, burning fossil fuels all increase the level of metals transported by ocean and air currents to the Arctic.
-The microorganisms convert inorganic mercury into for example methyl mercury which passes easily through cell membranes, accumulates in animals and spreads throughout the food web.
+- Mining: Pumping of waste products, metal processing, and burning fossil fuels increase the level of metals transported by ocean and air currents to the Arctic.
+The microorganisms convert inorganic mercury into, for example, methyl mercury, which passes easily through cell membranes, accumulates in animals, and spreads throughout the food web.

-is a nerve toxin that has a major impact on the brain, particularly in growing fetus and juvenile.
+- Mercury: is a nerve toxin that has a major impact on the brain, particularly in growing fetuses and juveniles.
 Mercury can also damage reproduction in mammals by interfering with sperm formation.

-There are indications that some cetaceans are already being significantly affected by climate change and to protect them and indeed to protect all other living things, including ourselves, we need to act NOW !
+There are indications that some cetaceans are already being significantly affected by climate change.
+To protect them and all living species, including ourselves, we need to act now!